SpacingBat3/WebCord/docs/Readme.md

 > [!WARNING]
 > **🚧️ A major rewrite of the client is being worked on! 🚧️** That means, most efforts around WebCord
-> will be kept at minimum – there might be no time-intensive and major updates done on top
+> will be kept to a minimum – there might be no time-intensive and major updates done on top
 > of the existing code.
 However, WebCord should still receive maintenance updates along with
 > new features or improvements that don't cost investing too much of my time.